-Having a parent or other loved one suffer with dementia can be a trying and difficult time in someone’s life.
+Having a parent or other loved one suffer from dementia can be a trying and difficult time in someone’s life.
 Here are a few ways that you can help to provide comfort for someone suffering from dementia.

 Providing comfort to a loved one suffering from dementia begins at being patient and empathetic.
 This can be very difficult, as we often remember the person from before this horrible disease, and easily become frustrated when this is no longer the case.
 Just remember, your loved one is doing his or her best, and is also possibly scared and confused about what is happening.
 By being patient, this can help to calm and comfort your loved one, rather than frustrate you both.